 - electrical installation

 - installation of a heating appliance

 - change of roof covering

-- removal of plaster or render of more than 25%
+- removal of a surface finish of more than 25%.

 For more information, visit the Local Authority Building Control website or look at the Planning Portal.

 If you are unsure whether your project requires Building Regulation approval you can contact us on 01372 732000 or email at: email@example.com